 Wound care specialists in South Tampa

 For most people, wound healing is an uneventful, natural part of life.
 However, for some people, wound healing is a complex medical problem that requires specialized, dedicated treatment.
-If you are dealing with a hard-to-heal wound, the specialists at Memorial Hospital of Tampa are here to evaluate it and devise an individualized treatment plan.
+If you are dealing with a hard-to-heal wound, the specialists at HCA Florida South Tampa Hospital are here to evaluate it and devise an individualized treatment plan.

 To learn more about our wound healing services in South Tampa, please call our wound care department at (813) 342-1445.